joemiller/xbmc-script-sort-movies-by-file-date/README.md

 Caveats:
 --------
 - Warning!
 I have only done limited testing on this script.

 - It was tested on Windows 7, XBMC 10.0

 - All of my movies were stored remotely via SMB.
 It should work for local movies too, but other protocols may or may not work.

 - xbmc.makeLegalFilename() is called on each file returned from XBMC's database before trying to access the file, but this may not work on all platforms.
 Only tested on Windows 7 with remote SMB files.

+- File CTIME (create time) is used for sorting.
+On other platforms it may be better to use MTIME.
+This is easy to change in default.py

 Known Bugs
 ----------